basti-michel/github-copilot-training/trainings-tasks/00_prerequists_intro.md

 ## 🎯 Prerequisites and Developer Responsibility

-The training is based on a [**simple FastAPI application**](https://fastapi.tiangolo.com), manageable by any engineer familiar with foundational programming concepts.
+The training is based on a [**FastAPI application**](https://fastapi.tiangolo.com), manageable by any engineer familiar with foundational programming concepts.
 We expect everyone to **explore the capabilities and limitations of GitHub Copilot**.
 You'll learn how to prompt effectively, use agentic features safely, and validate generated code.

 We encourage you to discuss actively with your colleagues during the session, and **manifest your new learned skills** by continuing to practice the concepts outside of the classroom.